Why the best five yoga poses for meditation?

-It forms the basis for many yoga poses like Psychic Union Pose, Hidden Lotus Pose, Bound Lotus Pose, Cockerel Pose, and some more.
+It forms the basis for many yoga poses like the Psychic Union Pose, Hidden Lotus Pose, Bound Lotus Pose, Cockerel Pose, and more.
 Comparatively, they have lesser meditative values appended to them than to Lotus Pose.

 The advanced breath control techniques require the assumption of Lotus Pose and the psychic locks mentioned above.